Blog

 If your skin could ask for one thing after microneedling, it would be a tall drink of water.
 That’s where hyaluronic acid (HA) comes in.
 This incredible molecule is a humectant, meaning it draws moisture from the air and holds it in your skin.
 In fact, it can hold up to 1,000 times its weight in water!
 Applying a hyaluronic acid serum will immediately soothe and hydrate your sensitive skin, reducing tightness and plumping up fine lines.
 This intense hydration is essential for a healthy healing environment.
 Our Human Derived Hyaluronic Acid Serum is specifically formulated to provide pure, effective hydration when your skin needs it most.

-Peptides & Growth Factors: Your Repair Crew
+Peptides & Growth Factors to Support Repair

 Think of peptides and growth factors as the project managers of your skin’s recovery team.
 These powerful proteins send signals to your cells, telling them to kickstart the repair process.
 They encourage your skin to produce more collagen and elastin, the very proteins responsible for firm, youthful skin.
 This is the core of how Corrective Microneedling™ works—by stimulating your body’s natural healing and regeneration.
 Using serums with ingredients like copper peptides and epidermal growth factors after your treatment gives your skin the extra support it needs to rebuild itself stronger and smoother than before.
 It’s a direct way to amplify the regenerative effects of your procedure.

-Niacinamide & Ceramides: Rebuild Your Skin Barrier
+Niacinamide & Ceramides to Strengthen Your Skin Barrier

 Your skin barrier is your first line of defense against irritation and moisture loss.
 Microneedling temporarily compromises this barrier, so your top priority is to rebuild it quickly.
 Niacinamide (a form of vitamin B3) and ceramides are all-stars for this job.
 Niacinamide is brilliant at calming redness and inflammation, while ceramides are lipids that act like the “mortar” between your skin cells, sealing in moisture and keeping irritants out.
 Together, they work to restore balance, reduce sensitivity, and strengthen your skin.
 Look for these ingredients in your post-treatment moisturizers to ensure your skin barrier becomes resilient and healthy.